 Costa Rica Taxes

-A lot of foreigners come to Costa Rica thinking they don’t have to pay taxes.
+A lot of foreigners come thinking they don’t have to pay taxes.
 Unfortunately in some cases they do.
-Many individuals who work and any Corporations that are involved in commerce in Costa Rica have to pay Income Tax.
+Many individuals who work and any Corporations that are involved in commerce in Costa Rica have to pay Income Taxes.
 However, not everyone has to pay, individuals are exempt for the first $5,700 a year.

 Taxable income is based upon net income, thus becoming necessary to establish the corresponding gross income of the tax paying entity.
 Costa Rican Laws defines gross income as the total income and profits earned in the country during the taxable year.
 This includes earnings from real property (Capital gains are not taxable if it is a one time deal), investment of capital and other business activities.
 It also contemplates any increase in net worth during the taxable year, which cannot be justified by declared or registered income.
 For now Costa Rica only taxes revenue that is generated within Costa Rica and not worldwide as other countries do.
 However, there is new legislation pending which may try to tax world-wide income.

 The country is desperate for revenue because of its deficit and trying to get it through increased taxation.
-NOTE: The tax year begins in October 1 and ends September 30, both for individuals and corporations.
+NOTE: The taxes year in Costa Rica begins in October 1 and ends September 30, both for individuals and corporations.
 The tax law (Ley de Justicia Tributaria) and Tax Adjustment Law (Ley de Ajuste Tributario impose severe fines, penalties and criminal prosecution for failing to comply with the income reporting requirements established by law.

 Personal income taxes range from 0% to 25% depending on the amount earned (net income).
 Corporate taxation ranges from 10% to 30% depending on the amount.
 Costa Rica applies a sales tax of 13% (may possibly be raised to 14%) and a special consumption tax on selected items which ranges from 8% to 10%.